binpash/pash/docs/tutorial.md

 ```sh
 time $PASH_TOP/pa.sh -w 2 -d 1 --log_file pash.log demo-spell.sh > pash-spell.out
 ```
-On `deathstar`, the 2x-parallel script takes about 28s.
+On our evaluation infrastructure, the 2x-parallel script takes about 28s.

 You can check that the results are correct by:
 ```sh
 diff spell.out pash-spell.out
 ```

 Assuming you have more than 8 CPUs, you could also execute it with 8x-parallelism using:
 ```sh
 time $PASH_TOP/pa.sh -w 8 -d 1 --log_file pash.log demo-spell.sh > pash-spell.out
 ```
-which takes about 14s.
+On our evaluation infrastructure, the 8x-parallel script takes about 14s.

 To view the parallel code emitted by the compiler, you can inspect the log:
 ```sh